escuccim/LaraBlog/README.md

 BlogClass::getComments('slug');
 ```

 Method getAllArticles takes an optional parameter indicating whether the user is an administrator or not.
 If not it only returns articles which are published, otherwise it returns all articles.
+This returns a Laravel paginator.

 Method getArticle takes in the slug for the article desired and returns all the details, regardless of whether the article is published or not.